-James Beard Nominee (2022) Alan Bergo is The Forager Chef, a wild hunter of plants.
-His stories of foraging in the woods teach us about innovation, nature, food, and our humanity.
+James Beard Award Winner (2022), Alan Bergo is The Forager Chef – a wild hunter of plants.
+Most recently seen on Hulu’s “Chefs vs Wild,” his understanding of plants and flavors teaches us about innovation, nature, food, and our humanity.

 The Grocery Store Outside: The Food We Overlook